-In the existing Flood Map for Planning (FMfP), 98% of the site is located within Flood Zone 2, only 2% of the site located in Flood Zone 3a.
-Viewing the model results for the 3.3% AEP event, 2% of the site is also located in Flood Zone 3b.
+In the existing Flood Map for Planning (FMfP), the entire site is inundated by Flood Zone 2, though no part of the site is located in Flood Zone 3a.
 All flooding at this site is associated with the River Thames, see Figure 3.

-The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed, the entire site is inundated by Flood Zone 2 and the proportion of the site located in Flood Zone 3a increases to 12%, see Figure 4.
+The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed.
+The entire site is inundated by Flood Zone 2 and the proportion of the site located in Flood Zone 3a increases to 88%, see Figure 4.
 Fluvial flood risk is considered to be moderate and is assessed in more detail in section 4.